-Matt is known for his vigorous, ethical representation of employers in litigation, traditional labor law matters and collective bargaining negotiations, and before a range of courts and government agencies.
+Matt is known for his vigorous, ethical representation of employers in traditional labor law matters and collective bargaining negotiations, employment and labor litigation, and before a range of courts and government agencies.

 Matt's practice includes employment counseling, employment litigation, and traditional labor law.